materialsproject/pymatgen/README.md

 3. PyCifRW (highly recommended): For reading and writing Crystallographic Information Format (CIF) files.
 Get it from http://pycifrw.berlios.de/ or a working version is provided in the dependencies directory of pymatgen.
-4. pyspglib 1.2+ (highly recommended): For symmetry finding.
-Needed if you are using the pymatgen.symmetry, pymatgen.transformation and pymatgen.alchemy packages.
-Get it at http://spglib.sourceforge.net/ or a working version is provided in the dependencies directory of pymatgen.
-5. VTK with Python bindings (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.
+4. VTK with Python bindings (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.
-6. Atomistic Simulation Environment or ASE : Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
+5. Atomistic Simulation Environment or ASE : Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
 Get it at https://wiki.fysik.dtu.dk/ase/.
-7. OpenBabel with Python bindings (http://openbabel.org).
+6. OpenBabel with Python bindings (http://openbabel.org).
 Required for the usage of the adapters in pymatgen.io.babelio between pymatgen's Molecule and OpenBabel's OBMol.
 Opens up input and output support for the very large number of input and output formats supported by OpenBabel.
-8. nose - For complete unittesting.
+7. nose - For complete unittesting.
 This is NOT optional for developers!

 ### Optional non-Python programs ###